Dev Hynes: Writing and producing for other artists

 Hynes co-wrote and produced "All That" with Carly Rae Jepsen for her album Emotion, and also co-wrote "Body Language" for her EP Emotion: Side B.

 He co-wrote two songs on Spector's second album, Moth Boys, "Cocktail Party / Heads Interlude" and "Decade of Decay".
 Hynes also co-wrote "Difficult Phone Call", a track on the extended version of the album.
 Hynes was also one of the producers on the album.

 Hynes produced and was featured on "Hun43rd" by ASAP Rocky, from Rocky's third studio album, Testing.

 He was also featured on Self Care by Mac Miller, off of Mac's album Swimming.

 Hynes and collaborator Ian Isiah co-created and performed an adaptation of "Grateful" by gospel singer Hezekiah Walker for a fashion show by New York-based designer Telfar Clemens.

 Hynes co-wrote Blondie's single "Long Time" with Deborah Harry, which was included on the band's eleventh album Pollinator.
 It was released as its second single and reached the #5 on the Billboard's Hot Dance Chart and #19 on the Adult Alternative Songs.

 In 2021, he was also featured on "Alien Love Call", a single by Turnstile.

 In 2024, Orange collaborated with Nathy Peluso on the single "El Día Que Me Perdí Mi Juventud" from Peluso's album Grasa.

 In 2024, Hynes composed music for the Broadway production of Job.

 In 2025, Hynes wrote two songs for Daniel Caesar's album Son of Spergy.
 "Touching God", which he featured in and "Baby Blue."

+In 2025, Hynes produced the album “We Are Love” for UK band “The Charlatans.”